The big de Rham-Witt complex: Witt vectors

+is the sequence $\langle F_n(a) \mid n \in \N\rangle$.
+It follows from Lemma~\ref{invertible} that, in this case, the ghost map is injective, so the element $\Delta_A(a)$ necessarily is unique.
+Now Lemmas~\ref{dwork} and~\ref{pfrobenius} show that the sequence $\langle F_n(a) \mid n \in \N\rangle$ is in the image of the ghost map if and only if for every prime number $p$ and $n \in p\N$, the congruence

-is injective.
-Lemma~\ref{pfrobenius} and Lemma~\ref{dwork} show that the sequence $\langle F_n(a) \mid a \in \N \rangle$ is in the image of the ghost map.
-Hence, the natural ring homomorphism $\Delta$ exists.
-The commutativity of the diagrams is readily verified by evaluating the corresponding maps in ghost coordinates. \end{proof}
+holds.
+But in fact equality holds by Lemma~\ref{variousrelations}~(iv), so we conclude that the desired element $\Delta_A(a)$ with $w_n(\Delta_A(a)) = F_n(a)$ exists.
+Hence, there exists a unique natural ring homomorphism $\Delta$ such that $w_n \circ \Delta = F_n$ for every $n \in \N$.
+Finally, one readily verifies the commutativity of the two diagrams in the statement by evaluating the corresponding maps in ghost coordinates. \end{proof}